damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 Second is the opportunity cost, the price we pay to work on this thing instead of every other thing we could be doing right now.
-This one is fairly abstract as the _what to work on_-decisions are often made on a higher level.
+This one is fairly abstract as the _what to work on_-decisions are often made further up in the coprorate hierarchy and trickles down to engineering in the form of JIRA tasks or roadmaps.
+You could argue that whatever we're doing _right now_ is the most imporant thing we could be doing, otherwise we obviously shouldn't be doing it, we should be doing the other thing that is more important.

-Finally, the maintenance cost, what does it mean to keep this thing alive and kicking, and this one is often difficult to calculate, since code bases race towards entropy in the midst of changing requirements, staff turnover making knowledge ephemeral and 3rd party [dependencies](https://qz.com/646467/how-one-programmer-broke-the-internet-by-deleting-a-tiny-piece-of-code) [breaking](https://www.thegingerviking.com/the-right-to-delete-fakerjs-fragile-nature-open-source/) while being littered throughout code bases with tight couplings and
+Finally, the maintenance cost, what does it mean to keep this thing alive and kicking.
+This one is often difficult to calculate, since code bases race towards entropy in the midst of changing requirements, staff turnover making knowledge ephemeral and 3rd party [dependencies](https://qz.com/646467/how-one-programmer-broke-the-internet-by-deleting-a-tiny-piece-of-code) [breaking](https://www.thegingerviking.com/the-right-to-delete-fakerjs-fragile-nature-open-source/) while being littered throughout code bases with tight couplings and